Vicci Blog

 Try Baking Soda Paste for Minor Scratches

 If washing didn’t work, a gentle DIY solution might help.
-Mix baking soda with a small amount of water to create a thick paste.
-This mild abrasive can be used to remove scratches from sunglasses or eyeglasses without damaging the coating.
+Baking soda can remove small scratches when mixed correctly.
+Mix baking soda with a small amount of water to make a paste.
+Aim to make a thick paste, since watery mixtures can spread and make cleanup harder.

-• Apply with a microfiber cloth in gentle circles, gently rubbing it in small circular motions over the scratched area
+• Use a microfiber cloth and apply the paste in gentle circles, rubbing in a circular motion over the scratched area.

 Use Non-Gel Toothpaste to Clean Scratches Off Glasses